meine-stadt-transparent/meine-stadt-transparent/readme.md

 docker-compose up --no-build
 ```

 Wait a until mariadb and elasticsearch have finshed starting.
 You should see `Cluster health status changed from [RED] to [YELLOW]` as last log message.
-Then open a new terminal for the following commands.1
+Then open a new terminal for the following commands.

 Then we can run the migrations: